-We have designers in four different countries right now, from LA to Europe.
-We've decided to keep hiring between those timezones so we can all meet together at least once a day.
-We also try to pair a designer with an engineering squad that is the closest to their timezone.
+We have designers in different time zones, but still meet online at least once a day.
+We also try to pair a designer with an engineering squad that is the closest to their time zone.

 We communicate a-sync as much as possible, but run three meetings a week where every designer is in attendance.

 We do a "Design Sync" at 12 p.m.
-EST where every designer (product and marketing) give an update on their past week and what they're focusing on this week, with an emphasis on anything blocking them.
+EST where each designer (product and marketing) gives an update on their past week and what they're focusing on this week, with an emphasis on anything blocking them.
 We do quick updates (usually on items the leadership team passed through me) and then we do a Question of the Week to get to know each other better.

 We do "Weekly Showoff" at 1 p.m.
 EST where every designer has the opportunity to show any WIP work and get collaborative feedback on it.
 The designer then posts the work into Slack for deeper feedback.